Philogicatician/awakening_from_the_meaning_crisis/README.md

             + plus reaching a goal is still in the *having mode*
         + no matter how many levels you achieve in your practice,
             + you are not realizing what was already there right from the beginning
+6. what's the difference between alethea/sati/remembering the being mode and the Romantic expressing the true authentic self that has always been there ?

 ## TODO's

 + reference episodes in gloss
 + reference episodes in genealogy table
++ add network version of genealogy table
+    + at least for prophets
 + add book recommendations per episode
 + add relevant Vervaeke papers
 + add notes of discussions on Jung and the symbol